ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-6-casting.rst

     :width: 300px
     :figclass: align-center

-    Figure 1: Casting bronze.
+    Figure 1: Bronze casting changes the shape of the metal.

-The **cast operator**, which looks like ``(int)`` and ``(double)`` placed before any expression: a literal a number, a variable, or more complex expression in parentheses, produces a value of the given type by converting the value of the originial expression to the new type.
+The **cast operator**, which looks like ``(int)`` and ``(double)`` placed before any expression (a literal, a number, a variable, or more complex expression in parentheses) produces a value of the given type by converting the value of the original expression to the new type.

 For example, ``(double) 1 / 3`` will evaluate to a ``double`` value instead of an ``int``.
 Run this code to find how Java handles division and what casting can do